AnotherKamila/chaOS/README.md

 How to add support for other ARM CPUs
 -------------------------------------

+**this section is out of date and I should go to sleep now, will fix ASAP**

 For basic support three files need to be added:

 - ld script (`devices/<CPU>.ld`): specifies memory layout